yl2342/ytsp25/README.md

 # Yale Trading Simulation Platform (YTSP)

 A full-stack web application for Yale students to simulate stock investments, manage financial portfolios, and interact with a community of peers.
+This application also includes a large language model (LLM) embedded within it to provide AI-driven investing advice.

 ---
 <div align="center">